biancamika/digital-garden/content/notes/1. Resource Notes/The Sociology of Business - Newsletter.md

 ---
-title: The Sociology of Business - Newsletter
+title: "The Sociology of Business - Newsletter"
 ---
 ## Information
 - **Source:** [[Anna Andjelic]]